angarsky/diveintopython/learn/file_handling/json.md

 The `json` module in Python offers various functions to handle JSON data efficiently.

 - **json.load()**: This function loads JSON data from a file-like object and converts it into a Python object.
+This function is particularly useful when you need to parse JSON file in Python and manipulate it within your program
 - **json.loads()**: json.loads() is used to parse a JSON string and convert it into a Python object.
 - **json.dump()**: The json.dump() function writes Python data into a JSON file.
 - **json.dumps()**: json.dumps() is used to convert a Python object (like a dictionary) into a JSON formatted string.